Belgian artist asks court to rule on whether former king is her father

 Delphine Boel, 46, has fought for more than a decade to gain the royal family's acceptance and end what she says is prejudice against her because of the question over her paternity.

-Boel's lawyer, Alain De Jonge, told Belgian newspaper De Morgen that Boel was not motivated by money, saying that financially she would be better off as a Boel, a Belgian industrial family worth about $1 billion (£610.1 million).
+Boel's lawyer, Alain De Jonge, told Belgian newspaper De Morgen that Boel was not motivated by money, saying that financially she would be better off as a Boel, a Belgian industrial family worth about $1 billion.

 "If the royal family got in a plane together and had an accident or, as in Nepal, were killed by a mad man, then she could be queen.
 But her ambitions do not stretch that far.
 It is more about the ending of a stigma," De Jonge said.

-"She is hoping no longer to be branded as the likely illegitimate daughter, but wishes to be recognised as a child."
+"She is hoping no longer to be branded as the likely illegitimate daughter, but wishes to be recognized as a child."

 Boel and her lawyer arrived at a civil court in Brussels on Tuesday morning without commenting.
 An attorney for the former king said little, beyond that he was optimistic.
 The hearing was conducted behind closed doors, as is usual in family law suits.